 This solution also supports scheduling transfers whenever you need, meaning that you do not have to manually start the process yourself.
 You can schedule it to start migration or to update sync with other cloud services after a certain period of time or you can schedule a transfer process when your system is powered off.

-MultCloud is integrated with some of the biggest names in cloud services such as Google Drive, Dropbox and OneDrive, among others.
+MultCloud is integrated with some of the biggest names in cloud services such as Google Drive (opens in new tab), Dropbox (opens in new tab) and OneDrive (opens in new tab), among others.
 It is very reasonable priced and also offer a free plan.